-General information regarding grant funding and budget submissions are provided in this article.
+This section includes general information regarding grant funding and budget submissions.
+Budgets are required after the selection of successful science proposals.
 Detailed information is provided in the STScI Budget Proposer Guide and the current STScI General Grant Provisions (GGP).

 STScI Grants Administration(GRA) will send Budget Notification Letters after proposers are notified of their successful science programs.
 The letters will be sent to the U.S. Administrative PI, their Institution Contacts, and Co-investigators with a U.S. institution listed as their primary institution in MyST.

 Contact GRA with questions concerning funding policies, eligibility, budget submissions, and allowable costs.

 The STScI Grants Administration group offered an informative Webinar for Cycle 2 successful proposers with detailed information on JWST Grant Funding and Budget Submission.
 It can be found at Panopto Link with Closed Captioning and Blue Jeans link with Transcripts.